Nixhah/Rhidalia/roll_in_the_hay.md

 Perfectly well.
 I'd love to meet this Lord
 Of Glass one day.

 *From the tower's crown, ANDRELLA hurls the horn into the shrieking dark of wind and shadow-shapes, and draws more shadows down to tear at Kotos's cloud.
-He glances at the ground below — haystacks piled about the tower's base, and one fine heap beneath the window whence Arabella stands.
+He glances at the ground below — haystacks piled about the tower's base, and one fine heap beneath the window whence ANDRELLA stands.
 KOTOS flies at ANDRELLA and drives her, tackling, from the tower's height.*

 ---